-3 Alternative 4 would convert one lane in each direction on this portion of I-5 from GP use to HOV lanes.
-A shared-use path from

-4 Marvin Road Interchange (Exit 111) to Mounts Road Interchange (Exit 116) would be provided to the west of the southbound lanes

-5 (see Section 3.5 for more detail).
-Alternative 4 may include river channel improvements or one of three bridge replacement options

-6 with different structure lengths in the Nisqually delta area.
+Alternative 4 would convert one lane in each direction on this portion of I-5 from GP use to HOV lanes.
+A shared-use path from the Marvin Road interchange (Exit 111) to Mounts Road interchange (Exit 116) would be provided to the west of the southbound lanes (see Section 3.5 for more detail).
+Alternative 4 may include river channel improvements or one of three bridge replacement options with different structure lengths in the Nisqually River delta area.
 Bridge Options A through C are described in Section 3.6.

-8 This alternative would provide additional person throughput without widening I-5.
-This would reduce GP capacity from three to two 9 lanes in each direction.
+This alternative would provide additional person throughput without widening I-5.
+This would reduce GP capacity from three to two lanes in each direction.

-- 10 Alternative 4 may include river channel improvements or one of three bridge replacement options with different structure lengths in - 11 the Nisqually delta area.
-Bridge Options A through C are described in Section 3.6. - 12
+Alternative 4 may include river channel improvements or one of three bridge replacement options with different structure lengths in the Nisqually River delta area.
+Bridge Options A through C are described in Section 3.6.

-1 3.5 Shared-Use Path
+3.5 Shared-Use Path

-The shared-use path (SUP) is common to all four alternatives and would provide a 4.7-mile continuous facility for pedestrians, bicyclists, and other users from the Marvin Road Interchange vicinity (Exit 111) to the Mounts Road Interchange vicinity (Exit 116).
-Figure 6 shows a conceptual image of the SUP, showing an actual viewpoint near the Brown Farm Road NE/Nisqually Cut Off Road SE Interchange (Exit 114).
+The shared-use path (SUP) is common to all four alternatives and would provide a 4.7-mile continuous facility for pedestrians, bicyclists, and other users from the Marvin Road interchange vicinity (Exit 111) to the Mounts Road interchange vicinity (Exit 116).
+Figure 6 shows a conceptual image of the SUP, showing an actual viewpoint near the Brown Farm Road NE/Nisqually Cut Off Road SE interchange (Exit 114).

-- 6 The SUP would be located north of the southbound I-5 travel lanes, have a minimum width of 14 feet, and be separated from traffic - 7 by a concrete barrier.
-The location on the north side of I-5 provides views of the Billy Frank Jr. Nisqually National Wildlife Refuge, the - 8 McAllister Creek and Nisqually River deltas, the Puget Sound, and the Olympic Mountains.
-One or more bump out locations along - 9 the path would be provided to allow SUP users to stop and enjoy the view.
-The path's west and east termini would connect the - 10 communities of Lacy/Thurston County and Dupont/Pierce County for people not using a car, improving access to many homes, - 11 businesses, and other resources. - 12 The SUP would be within the I-5 limited access boundary.
-For the west/east termini, path users would access the facility from local - 13 roads at or near the vicinity of the Marvin Road and Mounts Road Interchanges.
-Path access would also be provided at Nisqually - 14 Road Interchange, providing a connection to the Billy Frank Jr. Nisqually National Wildlife Refuge.
-The SUP and its entry and exit - 15 points would comply with Americans with Disabilities Act (ADA) requirements for accessibility for persons with disabilities.
+The SUP would be located north of the southbound I-5 travel lanes, have a minimum width of 14 feet, and be separated from traffic by a concrete barrier.
+The location on the north side of I-5 provides views of the Billy Frank Jr. Nisqually National Wildlife Refuge, the McAllister Creek and Nisqually River deltas, the Puget Sound, and the Olympic Mountains.
+One or more bump out locations along the path would be provided to allow SUP users to stop and enjoy the view.
+The path's west and east termini would connect the communities of Lacy/Thurston County and Dupont/Pierce County for people not using a car, improving access to many homes, businesses, and other resources.

+The SUP would be within the I-5 limited access boundary.
+For the west/east termini, path users would access the facility from local roads at or near the vicinity of the Marvin Road and Mounts Road interchanges.
+Path access would also be provided at the Nisqually Road interchange, providing a connection to the Billy Frank Jr. Nisqually National Wildlife Refuge.
+The SUP and its entry and exit points would comply with Americans with Disabilities Act (ADA) requirements for accessibility for persons with disabilities.

-2 Figure 6.
+Figure 6.
 Shared-Use Path Conceptual Design

-1 3.6 Bridge Options
+3.6 Bridge Options

-- 2 The four bridge options have the following characteristics: - Option A is the shortest option at 3000 feet.
-This option would replace the existing truss bridges over the Nisqually River and extend east over the north overflow channel. - Option B at 6000 feet includes the Option bridge over the north overflow channel and extends the bridge over the south overflow channel.
-This option also includes a widened culvert at the original McAllister Creek crossing. - Option C at 12,000 feet extends the bridge an additional 6000 feet to the west beyond Option B. - Option D at 14,000 feet is the long span high level bridge providing the longest and highest bridge structure across the valley. - 9 Figure 7 shows the relative bridge lengths and approximate terminus locations for Bridge Options A-D.
+The four bridge options have the following characteristics:

+- Bridge Option A is the shortest option at 3000 feet.
+This option would replace the existing truss bridges over the Nisqually River and extend east over the north overflow channel. - Bridge Option B at 6000 feet includes replacement of the bridge over the Nisqually River, the bridge over the north overflow channel and extends the bridge over the south overflow channel.
+This option also includes a widened culvert at the original McAllister Creek crossing. - Bridge Option C at 12,000 feet extends the bridge an additional 6000 feet to the west beyond Option B. - Bridge Option D at 14,000 feet is the long span high level bridge providing the longest and highest bridge structure across the valley.

+Figure 7 shows the relative bridge lengths and approximate terminus locations for Bridge Options A-D.

-11 Figure 7.
+Figure 7.
 Relative Bridge Lengths and Approximate Terminus Locations

-1 Bridge Option A
+Bridge Option A